chaojin0310/k8s-kn-ceph-build/README.md

 1. Run `./k8s_build.sh` at each node.
 This script compiles k8s from its source code (release-1.25).
 The `make` process will last for about 10 minutes.
 You could also reference to `_k8s_install.sh` to install some k8s tools using **apt**.
 2. Choose a node as your k8s cluster controller.
 3. At the controller node, run `./controller.sh <controller_ip>`, where `<controller_ip>` is the public IP address of the controller node.
-4. At other nodes, run `sudo kubeadm join <controller_ip> --token <token> # --discovery-token-ca-cert-hash <hash>` after the controller has been intialized.
-The `kubeadm join` command is generated from the controller node.
+4. At other nodes, run `sudo kubeadm join <controller_ip> --token <token> --discovery-token-ca-cert-hash <hash>` after the controller has been intialized.
+The `kubeadm join` command is generated at the controller node.

 ### Rebuild the k8s cluster